JheKWall/jhekwall.github.io/index.md

 My goal with this analysis was to initially determine what the "best" propulsion system was.
 This quickly changed to determining which mission role each propulsion system was best suited for.
 I purposefully kept the systems list small (15 total) as I wanted to focus on existing, proven systems.
 Despite this, I ended up including systems that haven't flown or are purely theoretical as additional information to help create a better analysis.

 A brief rundown of the metrics which were measured:
-- **Maximum Specific Impulse** (Isp, seconds) - This is the time in seconds it takes for a propulsion system to empty its fuel supply.
-Generally used as a measure of fuel efficiency alongside other metrics.
+- **Maximum Specific Impulse** (Isp, seconds) - A measure of propellant efficiency: how much thrust a system produces per unit of propellant weight consumed per second.
+A higher Isp means more total impulse from the same mass of propellant.
+The unit is seconds, but it is not a burn time (a 4220-second ion thruster runs for years, not seventy minutes).
 - **Maximum Thrust-to-weight Ratio** - Specifically used in the comparison of chemical propulsion systems, this is typically used to help determine whether a rocket system can take off from within Earth's atmosphere.
 - **Maximum Thrust** (N) - The maximum amount of force that an engine can output.
 - **Maximum Input Power** (kW) - The maximum amount of electrical power needed to run an engine.

 The analysis yielded the following data:
 - Chemical systems are the only current systems capable of escaping Earth's atmosphere.
 They do this with a large thrust and a short specific impulse, meaning that they can produce large amounts of force but can only sustain it for a short time.
     - Most Chemical systems are best suited for missions where they are lifting payloads out of an atmosphere or across long distances.
-However, there are specific Chemical systems which are used for attitude (orientation) correction on space stations.
+However, there are specific Chemical systems which are designed for more niche roles such as attitude (orientation) correction on space stations.
-- Theoretical and tested Nuclear systems are capable of generating even larger amounts of thrust with a longer specific impulse, allowing for travel across longer distances in space.
+- Tested and theoretical Nuclear systems pair roughly double the specific impulse of chemical systems with thrust of a broadly comparable order, which is what makes them attractive for long-distance travel in space.
+They do not out-thrust chemical systems (the RS-25 produces about 2.2 million N vs NERVA NRX's ~330,000 N) but they deliver thrust far more efficiently.
     - If proven, Nuclear systems would be well-suited for long-distance space travel due to their good thrust and long specific impulse.
 However, in regards to lifting rockets, there is reasonable concern that Nuclear-powered propulsion systems would not be well-suited for in-atmosphere operation.
 - Electric systems are incapable of escaping Earth's atmosphere due to extremely low thrust, but are unmatched in efficient, sustained space travel (albeit at a slower pace) due to a very long specific impulse.
     - Most Electric systems are best suited for satellite propulsion due to their great fuel efficiency.
 The low speed is less of a concern as satellite components are built to last the duration of their mission.